Frequently Asked Questions

 What does the price of the holiday not include?

-The price of the holiday does not include:
+The indicated price at the top left hand side of every route page does not include:

 a.
 Flights.
 This enables you to take advantage of low cost flight deals from local airports